Being able to program in the modern world is one of the most important and versatile skills one can have.

 This will look as follows:

-You do not need to include the number of years for your experience with programming languages, but it is a good idea to.
-Employers may not bother calling you in for an interview to see how many years experience you have.
+You do not need to include the number of years of your experience with programming languages, but it is a good idea to.
+Employers may not bother calling you in for an interview to see how many years of experience you have.

 They may choose to save themselves time and call the person who listed their experience clearly!

 Including the exact number of years you have studied or used a programming language is especially important for those who do not have much experience.